-We use Mercedes Sprinter Vans that are incredibly spacious and create a smooth ride for medical transport.
-They’re the only vehicle rated by the Department of Transportation for medical transport services.
+We use Mercedes Sprinter Vans.
+They are incredibly spacious and create a smooth ride for medical transport.
+They’re the only vehicle rated by the Department of Transportation (DOT) for medical transport services.

-Depending on the transport time there will either be one or two drivers.
-Most of the time, transports under 8 hours will only have one driver.
+We typically provide two drivers when a ride is over 11 hours.
+Most of the time, transports under 11 hours will only have one driver.

-We typically allow up to 2 additional passengers at no extra charge.
-Our Mercedes Sprinter is really spacious.
-As more passengers are added, the weight will slightly affect the medical transport.
+We typically allow up to two, additional passengers at no extra charge.
+Our Mercedes Sprinters are spacious and comfortable.
+Keep in mind, as more passengers are added, the weight slightly affects the medical transport.

 Yes, we allow pets for ground transportation.
-Keep in mind the amount of luggage and other passengers that will be accompanying you during transit.
+Keep in mind the amount of luggage and other passengers who will be accompanying you during transit.

 Yes, we do have commercial escort services.
-For more information, please click here.
+Visit this page.

-No, we only do long distance state to state transports.
-We’ve been specializing in Long Distance Medical Transportation for more than 8 years.
+No, we only do long-distance, state-to-state transports.
+We’ve been specializing in Long Distance Medical Transportation for more than eight years.

-Yes, we do have a bedside commode on board.
-We also have a curtain divider to allow privacy.
+Yes, we have a bedside commode on board, where our professional medical staff is happy to assist the patient.
+There is a curtain divider for privacy.

 Our medical professionals are RN’s, LPN’s, and EMT Paramedics.

-Oxygen (concentrator and tanks) nebulizer, pegtube pump, AED, suction, blood sugar monitoring, BP cuff, thermometer.
+Oxygen nebulizer (concentrator and tanks), PEG tube pump, AED, suction, blood sugar monitoring, BP cuff, and thermometer.

-We only need 24 – 48 hours notice depending on where the transport is out of.
-If the transport is leaving out west, we request 72 hours notice to set something up.
+We only need 24 – 48 hours notice depending on where the transport departs.
+If the transport is leaving from somewhere out west, we request 72 hours notice to set up your service.

-If the patient has a medical emergency during the transport we re-route to the nearest E.R..
-Although rare, we’ve dealt with these situations before.
+If the patient has a medical emergency during the transport, we re-route to the nearest E.R.
 Our drivers are prepared to change course immediately.

-We make sure our drivers have a clean driving record and we go through a vigorous background check.
-They also need to pass an initial drug test, as well as random drug tests during employment.
+We ensure our drivers have a clean driving record and we host a vigorous background check.
+They also need to pass an initial drug test, as well as random drug tests throughout their employment with us.

 Yes.
-We do an initial drug test at the start of employment, and we have random drug tests throughout employment at ACC Medlink.
+We run an initial drug test at the start of each medical staff member’s employment, and we conduct random drug tests throughout their employment, as well.